observeinc/manifests/bases/metrics/README.md

 - PROM_SCRAPE_RESOURCE_METRIC_KEEP_REGEX=(.*)
 ```

+To restrict CAdvisor metrics to the set used by the default Kubernetes board, see the commented line in kustomization.yaml.
-For CAdvisor we started by having an exclusion regex, and then added an inclusion regex to be more restrictive.
-For Pod Metrics we dropped histogram data because they represent a large proportion of metrics which historically we could not make use of.
+For Pod Metrics we drop histogram data because they represent a large proportion of metrics which historically we could not make use of.
 These defaults may be revisited.

 ### PROM_SCRAPE_POD_NAMESPACE_{ACTION}_REGEX